ShangChunLin/zenbook-issuse-with-ubuntu18.04/README.md

     sudo apt install nvidia-driver-xxx (418 for cuda 10, 410 for cuda 9, ...)
     sudo reboot

-once reboot
+once rebooted

     nvidia-smi

-see driver installed properly or not, if it does, then
+see if driver was installed properly or not, if it does, then

 Then download cuda.run file and install cuda without install driver,